YvosOnTheHub/LabNetApp/Kubernetes_v4/Scenarios/Scenario02/README.md

 Trident 21.01 introduced the possibility to configure Trident backends with SSL certificates, instead of traditional user/password methods.
 We will see here how to easily enable this feature.

-First, we need to create a public key (.pem file) & a private key (a .key file) on the host that own tridentctl.
+First, we need to create a public key (.pem file) & a private key (a .key file) on the host that owns tridentctl.
 As this will be used against a SVM, I need specify a SVM user that will correspond to this certificate (ex: _vsadmin_)

 ```bash